Providing a Safe Haven for Clients

 Usability Testing

-Our goal is to test the proposed information architecture and further explore mental models around assisted living care.
+Using a lo-fi prototype, our goal is to test the proposed information architecture and further explore mental models around assisted living care.

 Usability testing has not yet started.